jcmdln/gein/Readme.md

         $ sh ./gein.sh desktop i3wm

 8. Wait a few hours.
 You will be prompted as few times as possible, and as close to the beginning or end of the process.
 You will be prompted to:
-* Choose your Portage profile (Hint: the one with `*` at the end)
+* Choose your Portage profile (Hint: the one with `*` at the end).
+You could choose another profile, which is why I don't set it automatically.
-  * You could choose another profile, which is why I don't set it automatically.
   I only test the latest stable profile, which at the time of writing is:

         [12]  default/linux/amd64/17.0 (stable) *